 A Sermon on Ephesians 6:14Read more

-What happens when we as Christians are tempted to sin?
-How are we to turn away from temptations, say no to ungodliness, and stay on the path of life?
+What happens when Christians are tempted to sin?
+How are they to turn away from temptations, say no to ungodliness, and stay on the path of life?
 The answer to this question lies in Ephesians 6:14 where Christians are told to put on the breastplate of righteousness.
-Listen as Dr. Lloyd-Jones explains how the breastplate of righteousness is our only defense against temptation, ungodliness, and the condemnation of the devil.
-He points out that it is ungodliness which leads to unrighteousness, leading to the fact that the only way to resist ungodliness is to put on the righteousness which has been imputed and imparted to us by God.
-It is this breastplate of righteousness that reminds us who and what we are in Christ: sons and daughters of God.
-We have been sanctified in Christ and our citizenship no longer lies in the temporary flesh of the world, but in the spiritual realm of heaven that will last forever.
-Looking to Jesus as our example, we as Christians can face temptations by standing our ground, arming ourselves with the breastplate of righteousness, and remembering the truth it speaks to us.
+In this sermon on Ephesians 6:14 titled “Citizens of Heaven,” Dr. Lloyd-Jones explains how the breastplate of righteousness is the only defense against temptation, ungodliness, and the condemnation of the devil.
+He points out that it is ungodliness which leads to unrighteousness, leading to the fact that the only way to resist ungodliness is to put on the righteousness which has been imputed and imparted by God.
+It is this breastplate of righteousness that reminds the Christian who and what they are in Christ: sons and daughters of God.
+They have been sanctified in Christ and their citizenship no longer lies in the temporary flesh of the world, but in the spiritual realm of heaven that will last forever.
+Looking to Jesus as the example, Christians can face temptations by standing their ground, arming themselves with the breastplate of righteousness, and remembering the truth it speaks to them.

 About Dr. Martyn Lloyd-Jones